ufowam/pairit/README.md

 ##Going Forward
 We were all pleased about our results on team PairIT.
 We have since renamed it to PairIDE and are now working on PairIDE as a Capstone project at University of Toronto.
 You can follow updates at our new [github](https://github.com/pairide/pairide) or our website www.PairIDE.com.
+The Capstone is expected to finish April 3rd, 2013.

 Disclaimer about PairIt's code